SAP-samples/security-research-confounding-effects/README.md

 ## Repository Structure

 Experiments regarding the Causal Graph Model reside in `CGIN`, while experiments using the StackLSTM are in `StackLSTM`.
 Experiments using CodeT5+ and LineVul are in `LLM`.
 The directory `Perturbations` contains scripts to apply obfuscation and styling to obtain the perturbed training data.
 The experiments using the graph-based model `ReVeal` were performed using [this repository](https://github.com/SAP-samples/security-research-codegraphsmote).
+We used and modified the original code from both [LineVul](https://github.com/awsm-research/LineVul) and [CodeT5](https://github.com/salesforce/CodeT5) for finetuning all our LLM models.

 ## Requirements